oracle-livelabs/developer/redwood-extensions/editpage/editpage.md

 4. On this page, which identifies the object from which users will pick a specific record, the **accounts** object is already selected, so click **Next**:
   ![Image alt text](images/endpoints3.png)

-5. On the Page Details page, use the filter field to search for and select these fields:
+5. On the Add Detail Page, use the filter field to search for and select these fields:

 	* OrganizationName
 	* CEOName